Kearney, Nebraska: History

 In the late 1840s, American settlers traveling westward arrived in significant numbers along the Mormon Trail and Overland Trails.
 This marked the beginning of Kearney's role as a crossroads on major east-west transportation arteries.
 In 1848, to safeguard westward migrants traveling through the region, the US Army established a military fort several miles southeast of the present city.
 Named after famed frontier military officer Stephen W. Kearny, Fort Kearny would become the namesake of the present city and serve as a stopping-point for gold prospectors, Pony Express riders, and Union Pacific Railroad workers until 1871.

 The first permanent settlement in the area was called Dobytown, located 2 mi southeast of the present-day Kearney.
 The "e" in Kearney was added by mistake sometime afterwards by postmen who consistently misspelled the town name; eventually the spelling became nomenclature.

 The region expanded in 1866 with the arrival of the Union Pacific Railroad.
 The fixing of a junction point with the Burlington & Missouri River Railroad in 1871 anticipated the establishment of a townsite in the summer of that year.
-The city of Kearney was incorporated on December 3, 1873, the townsite being fixed a mille north of the Platte River.
-In 1874, Kearney was chosen to be the seat of Buffalo County, experiencing great population, economic, and infrastructural expansion in subsequent years that transformed the nascent city into the local business, education, and transportation center it remains to this day.
-This boom would be sustained through the next twenty-years, fueled by a post-Civil War period of frenzied economic expansion and wealth generation (Gilded Age) that was transforming the whole nation.
-Enterprising investors poured into the burgeoning community from the East and elsewhere, hoping to enrich themselves through ambitious speculative development schemes that, more often than not, turned out to be ill-conceived and economically unsustainable.
-An irrigation canal, electric street railway, and a five-story opera house were some of the projects to ultimately make it off the drawing board.
+The city of Kearney was incorporated on December 3, 1873, the townsite being fixed a mile north of the Platte River.
+In 1874, Kearney was chosen as the seat of Buffalo County, experiencing population growth, economic investment, and infrastructure expansion in subsequent years that transformed the nascent city into a regional economic and cultural center.
+This boom would be sustained through the next twenty years, fueled by a post-Civil War period of frenzied economic expansion and wealth generation (Gilded Age) that was transforming the whole nation.
+Enterprising investors poured into the burgeoning community from the East and elsewhere, hoping to enrich themselves through ambitious speculative development schemes that often proved to be ill-conceived and economically unsustainable.
+An irrigation canal, electric street railway, and a five-story opera house were but some of the speculative projects to be realized, marking Kearney as one of the most progressive and enterprising small cities west of the Missouri River.
 These flush times would grind to a sudden halt as a result of the agricultural depression and economic crisis of the early 1890s.
+Though its early boosters' grand aspirations for the community were never fulfilled, Kearney would remain a hub of business, higher education, and transportation in central Nebraska, a role that persists into the twenty-first century.

 In 1912, the Catholic diocese of Kearney was centered here.
 The diocese was suppressed in 1917, with the creation of the diocese of Grand Island.
 In 1997, the historical diocese of Kearney began to be used as a titular see by the Catholic Church.